-Understanding the difference between Alpha and Numeric Sizing for Clothing
+The difference between Alpha and Numeric Sizing for Clothing

-Grading refers to pattern grading, meaning how much the pattern is increased or decreased to accommodate corresponding size.
+Grading refers to pattern grading, meaning how much the pattern is increased or decreased to accommodate the corresponding size.

-Size range named by letters such as XS, S, M, L. This lettering is mostly universal.
+Alpha sizing is the size range named by letters such as XS, S, M, L. This lettering is mostly universal.

 Size range for Petite target market group are marked as PS, PM, PL or for Plus Sizes 1X, 2X, 3X, etc.

-X-Small-0 to 2
+— X-Small-0 to 2

-Small-4 to 6
+— Small-4 to 6

-Medium-8 to 10
+— Medium-8 to 10

-Large-10 to 12
+— Large-10 to 12

 Standard grading rule for Alpha Sizing:

-XS to L: 2” circumference between sizes (all around)
+— XS to L: 2” circumference between sizes (all around)

-L and above:2 1/2” to 3” circumference between sizes (all around)
+— L and above:2 1/2” to 3” circumference between sizes (all around)

 Actual grade rule will depend on the specific brand’s clothing fit.